CarlLeePhp/509_WebProject/README.md

 # 509_WebProject
+It is a project for our paper 509.
 ## Installation
 1. Copy all files to the root of a web server.
 2. Copy 'conf_supermail.php' which in the 'configration' fold out of the root of the web server.